dilipbirajadar/Weather_forecast/README.md

 # Weather_forecast

-To introduce the terminology, here is a short introduction to the Architecture Components and how they work together.
+To introduce the terminology, here is a short introduction to the Wather app with Architecture Components and how they work together.
 Note that this focuses on a subset of the components, namely LiveData, ViewModel and Room/Sqlite Each component is explained more as you use it.